 - 1/2 cup bamboo shoots

-- 2 tbsp. black fungus (Wood Ear, or Cloud Ear fungus, or 3 - 4 Chinese dried black mushrooms or fresh mushrooms)
+- 2 tablespoons black fungus (Wood Ear, or Cloud Ear fungus, or 3 to 4 Chinese dried black mushrooms or fresh mushrooms)

 - 1 small handful lily buds (dried)